meranjith28/SKILLASSIGNMENT/README.md

-SKILL ASSIGNMENT-2
+SKILL ASSIGNMENT-1

 PROGRAM:
-Write an assembly language program in 8051 to generate a 200 µs delay using Timer 0 in Mode 1 and toggle Port 0.1.
+Write an assembly language program in 8051 to find the largest number from a given set of N numbers stored in memory.
+Display the result in AL register.

 APPARATUS REQUIRED: